 The Prince of Palagonia’s Granary

-Built during the 18th century on the initiative of the Prince of Palagonia, the granary of Delia is an imposing testament to feudal agricultural policies and past storage techniques.
+Built in the 18th century on the initiative of the Prince of Palagonia, the granary of Delia is an impressive testimony to feudal agricultural policies and historical grain storage techniques.

 Il granaio del principe di Palagonia